 Free Application for Federal Student Aid (FAFSA): a free application required to apply for any federal education financial aid programs.
 It is used to determine the expected family contribution and eligibility for all grants, loans, scholarships and work-study funding to cover school-related expenses.
 Fill out the application online and submit yearly by the March 2 deadline.

-graduate student: a student who has earned a bachelor's degree and is officially admitted to a master's program.
+Graduate Student: a student who has earned a bachelor's degree and is officially admitted to a master's program.

-interest: a loan expense charged by the lender and paid by the borrower for the use of borrowed money.
+Interest: a loan expense charged by the lender and paid by the borrower for the use of borrowed money.
 The expense is calculated as a percentage of the unpaid principal or loan amount borrowed.

-international student: a student who is not a U.S. citizen, immigrant or refugee but is enrolled at an institution of higher education in the U.S.
+International Student: a student who is not a U.S. citizen, immigrant or refugee but is enrolled at an institution of higher education in the U.S.

-lender: an individual, a group or financial institution who lends money.
+Lender: an individual, a group or financial institution who lends money.

-loan: a sum of money that an individual, group or other legal entity borrows from another individual, group or legal entity with the condition that it be returned or repaid at a later date, possibly with interest.
+Loan: a sum of money that an individual, group or other legal entity borrows from another individual, group or legal entity with the condition that it be returned or repaid at a later date, possibly with interest.

-loan entrance counseling: a mandatory, federally-regulated counseling session that all first-time CSUN loan borrowers must complete before receiving a loan.
+Loan Entrance Counseling (LEC): a mandatory, federally-regulated counseling session that all first-time CSUN loan borrowers must complete before receiving a loan.

-loan exit counseling: a mandatory, federally-regulated counseling session that all student borrowers must complete before beginning loan repayments.
+Loan Exit Counseling: a mandatory, federally-regulated counseling session that all student borrowers must complete before beginning loan repayments.
 Loan exit counseling explains student loan borrower rights and responsibilities.

 Master Promissory Note (MPN): a legal document that must be signed the first time a student borrows funds through the Direct Loan program at Northridge.
 It is your legal promise to repay all the funds you may receive.
 In most cases, the document only needs to be signed once.